wieni/wmmodel/UPGRADING.md

 drush en entity_model
 ```

+2. Deploy to all your environments

-2. Use the bash script in `scripts/update-to-v3.sh` for an
+3. Use the bash script in `scripts/update-to-v3.sh` for an
    automatic upgrade of your project.
 Paths that have to be scanned should be passed as arguments:

 ```bash